Voyageurs Cup

-The Voyageurs Cup (Coupe des Voyageurs) is the domestic trophy for professional soccer in Canada, awarded to the best men's and women's clubs in the country.
+The Voyageurs Cup (Coupe des Voyageurs) is the domestic trophy for professional soccer in Canada, awarded to the best men's club in the country.

-The Cup was conceived and commissioned by fans of the Canada men's national team, the Voyageurs, in 2002.
+The trophy was conceived and commissioned by fans of the Canada men's national team, the Voyageurs.
 From 2002 to 2007, the cup was awarded annually to the Canadian team finishing with the best record in the USL First Division, from regular-season matches against other Canadian teams in the league.
-Since 2008, the trophy has been presented to the winner of the Canadian Championship, which also awards Canada's berth in the CONCACAF Champions League.
-Montreal Impact won the first seven trophies while Toronto FC took the next four.
-The current men's cup holder is Vancouver Whitecaps FC, after winning the 2022 Canadian Championship.
+Since 2008, the trophy has been presented to the winner of the Canadian Championship, which also awards Canada's berth in the CONCACAF Champions Cup.
+The current cup holders are Vancouver Whitecaps FC, after winning the 2025 Canadian Championship.